 LUTZ BUSINESS INSIGHTS

-On December 20th, 2019, the Setting Every Community Up for Retirement Enhancement (SECURE) Act was signed into law.
-One of the major enhancements included in the bill is the increase in tax credits available to small businesses who establish a retirement plan after 12-31-2019.
-A small business is considered to have less than 100 employees who make at least $5,000 per year.
+On December 29th, 2022, the omnibus spending bill, which included the SECURE Act 2.0, was signed into law.
+One of the major enhancements included in the act is the increase in tax credits available to small businesses that establish a retirement plan beginning in 2023.
+A small business is considered to have less than 50 employees.

-According to the U.S. Small Business Administration Office of Advocacy, small businesses employ approximately 48% of the workforce.
+According to Forbes, small businesses employ approximately 46.4% of the workforce.
 A Labor Department report estimates that only half of the workers employed by companies with fewer than 50 employees have access to a retirement savings plan through their employer.
-Most workers without access to a company sponsored retirement plan do not save on their own and have little or no retirement savings.
+Most workers without access to a company-sponsored retirement plan do not save on their own and have little or no retirement savings.

 Important Disclosure Information